CristhianCoaquira/ConceptsPOO/README.md

-# ConceptsPOO
+# Concepts POO
-Concepts of POO
+This is a demostration of POO in C#